envfetch: Fetch environmental data over spatio-temporal geometries

 Specifies the data source: either a local raster file path (which can include subdatasets) or a Google Earth Engine collection name.
 For multiple sources, provide a list and also specify the

-, parameters accordingly.- bands
+bandsandtemporal_fun, and optionallytime_column_name, parameters accordingly.- bands

 Numeric or character vector specifying band numbers or names to extract.
 Use

-to extract all bands.
+NULLto extract all bands.
 For multiple sources, provide a list of vectors.- temporal_fun

 Function or string used to summarize data for each time interval.
 Is ignored if time is a date or datetime.
 Default is

-finds the closest value to the start of the time interval.
+mean(x, na.rm=TRUE). the string'last'returns the value before the start of the time interval,'next'returns the value after the start of the time interval and'closest'finds the closest value to the start of the time interval.
 For multiple sources, provide a list of functions or strings.- spatial_fun

 Function or string used to summarize data spatially (if

-to not summarise spatially before summarising temporally.
-If you are extracting from google earth engine, you must specify a google earth engine reducerrgee::ee$Reducer
+xis a polygon).
+Default ('mean') for local files ismean(x, na.rm=TRUE)and for google earth engine isrgee::ee$Reducer$mean().
+For local files, useNULLto not summarise spatially before summarising temporally.
+If you are extracting from google earth engine, you must specify a google earth engine reducerrgee::ee$Reducerfunction (e.g.rgee::ee$Reducer$sum()).
+See https://r-spatial.github.io/rgee/reference/ee_extract.html".
+For different behaviour with multiple sources, provide a list of functions or strings.- scale

 Numeric vector specifying scales to aggregate rasters to before extraction.
 Use

-for no aggregation.
+NULLfor no aggregation.
 For multiple sources, provide a list of vectors.- max_feature_collection_size

 An integer representing the maximum number of features (rows) to include in each chunk when splitting the dataset for efficient memory use on Google Earth Engine's end.
 Default is 5000.